Avokadoen/zig_vulkan/README.md

 # Run tests

 Currently the code base is not really well tested, but you can run the few tests by doin ``zig build test``

+# Issues

+## Linux

+### Missing asm/ioctls.h

+``error: 'asm/ioctls.h' file not found`` might be due to missing kernel headers.
+A work around if you have verfified that they are indeed installed is to create a symlink: ``sudo ln -s /usr/include/asm-generic /usr/include/asm``

 # Sources: